RehabRocket/MKModsNO/README.md

 ``Nuclear Option/BepInEx/plugins``).
 - Run the game.

+### Configs

+This mod supports various config settings like disabling each feature and finetuning some values.
+Use the [BepInEx configuration manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) to modify these.

 ## How to build

 Building was done in nixos using the provided ``shell.nix`` using the ``dotnet build``